 Strategy Action Outcome Delivery Plan Responsible Manager Resourcing Strategies Annual KPI's Conducts communication and engagement with the community about Council business.
 Implements a Communications Policy to provide information to residents and ratepayers that is accurate, timely and informative.
 This will help keep the community up to date on Council's decisions, activities and achievements.
 Community members have communication and information on and have opportunities to participate in Council's business activities and decision making processes.
-7.4 7.4.1 DP7.12 DP7.13 Executive Officer Operational Ongoing KPI: Communications Policy implemented. # Community engagement events hosted.
+7.4 7.4.1 DP7.12 DP7.13 Executive Officer Operational KPI: Communications Policy implemented. # Community engagement events hosted.
 Uses a wide range of media to engage with the community.
-Council uses a wide range of media to communicate and engage with its community, including: On-line and electronic formats: • Council Website • Council Facebook • Links to community on-line noticeboards and Facebook sites.
-Printed: • Council newsletters, Information in the Monaro Provides information to the community in a range of formats with the aim of reaching broad and diverse audiences.
+Council uses a wide range of media to communicate and engage with its community, including: On-line and electronic formats: Council Website Council Facebook Links to community on-line noticeboards and Facebook sites.
+Provides information to the community in a range of formats with the aim of reaching broad and diverse audiences.
 Aims to engage with vulnerable communities.
-7.4 7.4.1 DP 7.12 DP 7.13 Executive Officer Operational Ongoing KPI: Range of media used to engage with the community. # Hits to website. # Followers on Facebook. # Council newsletters. # Columns & pages in Monaro Post. # Interagency
+7.4 7.4.1 DP 7.12 DP 7.13 Executive Officer Operational KPI: Range of media used to engage with the community. # Hits to website. # Followers on Facebook. # Council newsletters. # Columns &